houseos/secure_control_protocol/README.md

 After the update the devices can be controlled by addressing them with their device ID.
 All required data is taken from the JSON with the known devices.

 `dart ./bin/scp_client control -c <action> -d <device ID> -j <path to JSON with known devices>`

+## License
+SPDX-License-Identifier: GPL-3.0-only

+The full version of the license can be found in LICENSE.